MMV-Lab/im2im-paper/manuscript.md

 We follow the pytorch-lightning framework and carefully design a universal boilerplate for image-to-image transformation for biomedical applications, where the implementation of all the methods share the same modularized code structure.
 This greatly lowers the learning curve for people to read and understand the code, and makes implementing new methods or extending existing methods simple and fast, at least from an engineering perspective.

 Moreover, as ML scientists, have you ever overwhelmed by different training tricks for different methods or been curious about if certain state-of-the-art training methods can boost the performance of your models?
-With the pytorch-lightning backend, *MMV_Im2Im* allows you to enjoy different state-of-the-art ML engineering techniques without changing any line of code, e.g., stochastic weight averaging [@swatrain], single precision training, automatic batch size determination, different optimizers, different learning rate schedulers, easy deployment on different devices, distributed training on multi-GPU (even multi-node), logging with common loggers such as Tensorboard, etc. In short, with the pytorch-lightning based universal boilerplate, one can really focus on research and develop novel methods for bioimaging applications, without worrying on the ML engineering works (which are usually lack in non-computer-science labs).
+With the pytorch-lightning backend, *MMV_Im2Im* allows you to enjoy different state-of-the-art ML engineering techniques without changing any line of code, e.g., stochastic weight averaging [@swatrain], single precision training, automatic batch size determination, different optimizers, different learning rate schedulers, easy deployment on different devices, distributed training on multi-GPU (even multi-node), logging with common loggers such as Tensorboard, etc..
+In short, with the pytorch-lightning based universal boilerplate, one can really focus on research and develop novel methods for bioimaging applications, without worrying on the ML engineering works (which are usually lack in non-computer-science labs).

 ### Modularization and human-readable configuration system:

 The toolbox is designed for both computational biomedical imaging researchers (e.g., with expertise in biomedical imaging but only basic knowledge of Python or ML) and ML researchers (e.g. deep knowledge of ML methodology but with limited experience in microscopy).
 For this purpose, we design the toolbox in a systematically modularized way with various levels of configurability.
-One can use the toolbox with a single command as simple as `run_im2im --config train_semanticseg_3d --data.data_path /path/to/data` or make customization on details directly from a human-readable configuration file, such as choosing batch normalization or instance normalization in certain layers of the model, or adding extra data augmentation steps, etc.
+One can use the toolbox with a single command as simple as `run_im2im --config train_semanticseg_3d --data.data_path /path/to/data` or make customization on details directly from a human-readable configuration file, such as choosing batch normalization or instance normalization in certain layers of the model, or adding extra data augmentation steps, etc..
 For users without experience in Python programming, another MMV toolbox has been planned as the extension of *MMV_Im2Im* (see the Discussion section for details).

 In addition, the modularization and configuration system is designed to allow not only configuring with the elements offered by the package itself, but also any compatible elements from a third-party package or from a public repository on Github.